view-io/sdk-csharp/README.md

 View AI enables organizations to rapidly deploy conversational AI experiences and yield instant insights.
 This SDK enables simplified consumption of the on-premises View AI services.

-## License

-View software is licensed under the [Fair Core License (FCL)](https://fcl.dev/) with graduation after two years to an Apache 2.0 license.
-Use of the software requires acceptance of the license terms found in the file `LICENSE.md`.

 ## Feedback and Issues

 Have feedback or issues?
 Please file an issue here.